 The region's growth appears to be positive.
+Federal government expenditures directly within the region are forecast to increase approximately 8% from 2018 to 2019 per Old Dominion University's Dragas Center for Economic Analysis and Policy.
 The Port of Virginia - already the third largest port on the United States east coast - is currently undergoing a \$670 million expansion which will increase capacity approximately 60% by 2020.
-Additionally, the federal government's current budget contains increased defense spending over the prior few years which will have an outsized impact on the region.

-Air travel is particularly sensitive to operating costs changes (especially fuel costs), which can cause significant fluctuations in passenger counts.
+Air travel is particularly sensitive to regulatory changes and operating costs changes (especially fuel costs), which can cause significant fluctuations in passenger counts.
 Other economic risks to the Authority include federal government spending or tourism declines.